 “Knowledge, maturity, and vocally conveyed reflection are more pronounced in the important characters alongside [Cio-Cio San]…in Kelsey Lauritano’s deeply grounded servant Suzuki.”

 The Cunning Little Vixen, Fox — Oper Frankfurt

-Originally from the San Francisco Bay Area, Japanese-American mezzo Kelsey Lauritano has been hailed by the New York Times for the “warmth” and “heroism” of her voice, Opera News for her “wondrous power” and “remarkable beauty of tone”, and the Boston Globe for her “rippling wine-dark voice with a low range of staggering strength, combined with a splendid stage presence”.
+Originally from the San Francisco Bay Area, Japanese-American mezzo Kelsey Lauritano has been hailed by the New York Times for the “warmth” and “heroism” of her voice, Opera News for her “wondrous power” and “remarkable beauty of tone”, and by the Boston Globe for her “rippling wine-dark voice with a low range of staggering strength.”

-Lauritano recently completed her Master of Music degree at The Juilliard School in New York City, where she also received her Bachelor of Music degree and was granted the Peter Mennin Prize for outstanding achievement and leadership in music.
-She has received prizes from the Metropolitan Opera National Council, the James Toland Vocal Arts Competition and the Gerda Lissner/Liederkrantz Song Competition.
-In 2013, she placed 1st in the Hal Leonard Musical Theater Competition (University Division) and in 2012, was named a Presidential Scholar in the Arts by President Barack Obama in Washington D.C.
-Lauritano is a proud recipient of the Novick Career Advancement Grant from The Juilliard School.
+Kelsey completed her Master of Music degree at The Juilliard School in New York City, where she also received her Bachelor degree and was granted the Peter Mennin Prize for outstanding achievement and leadership in music.
+She is the winner of Music Academy of the West’s 2018 Marilyn Horne Song Competition and has received additional prizes from the Metropolitan Opera National Council, the James Toland Vocal Arts Competition and the Gerda Lissner/Liederkrantz Song Competition.
+In 2013, she won the Hal Leonard Musical Theater Competition (University Division) and was named a 2012 Presidential Scholar in the Arts by Former U.S. President Barack Obama in Washington D.C.